webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

 {{{example url="../canvas-2d-animation.html"}}}

-To import that canvas into WebGPU only a few changes are needed to our previous example.
+To load that canvas into WebGPU only a few changes are needed to our previous example.

 We need to create a texture of the right size.
 The easiest way it just to use the same code we wrote above